Best Medicare Advantage Plans in 2025

 Cons About Cigna

-- Most plans are HMOs, so you’re limited to Cigna’s in-network providers
+- Most plans are HMOs, so they’re limited to Cigna’s in-network providers

 - Not all plans include dental coverage